danradom/geoipblock/README.md

 # geoipblock
 iptables / ipset GeoIP block script

-Shell script that only allows traffic from specified countries
+- shell script that only allows traffic from specified countries
+- generates new ipset when called with "geoip" $1 argument
+- all packets pass through the geoipblock first
+- nat and no nat versions
+- support for fail2ban